dvco-xx/project-bedrock/README.md

 Deploying Microservices on AWS EKS
 ----------------------------------

-Objective
+Objectives
 ----------
-Build cloud infrastructure using Terraform (Infrastructure as Code) Deploy the retail-store microservices app to Kubernetes Set up automation with GitHub Actions
+- Build cloud infrastructure using Terraform (Infrastructure as Code)

-Core Features
+- Deploy the retail-store microservices app to Kubernetes
+- Set up automation with GitHub Actions

+Infrastructure
 --------------
-Infrastructure:

 1 VPC with public and private subnets across 2 availability zones An EKS cluster running Kubernetes 1.28
 2 t3.medium EC2 nodes (auto-scales if required)